 Aquaculture Gladstone is a $12 million multi-species fish hatchery at Lake Awoonga.
-Aquaculture Gladstone is one of the largest fish stocking programs in Queensland, producing up to 5 million Barramundi, Mangrove Jack and Sea Mullet fingerlings a year at peak production.
+Aquaculture Gladstone has one of the largest fish stocking programs in Queensland, producing up to five million Barramundi, Mangrove Jack and Sea Mullet fingerlings a year at peak production.
 GAWB and the Aquaculture Gladstone facility are actively driving future growth and development of Queensland’s aquaculture industry.

 The Aquaculture Gladstone facility features:

 Aquaculture Gladstone releases Barramundi, Mangrove Jack and Sea Mullet fingerlings into Lake Awoonga throughout the year.
 For more information about the fingerlings and our releases, please contact firstname.lastname@example.org

 The Aquaculture Gladstone Interpretive Display is located front of house at our Aquaculture Gladstone facility.
 Complete with a live fish exhibit, the interpretive display highlights and educates visitors on the different fish species being bred at the Aquaculture Gladstone fish hatchery.

 The interpretive display at Aquaculture Gladstone is also home to two incredibly rare species of Barramundi – White Barramundi and Golden Barramundi.

 Aquaculture Gladstone is open to the general public on Tuesdays and Thursdays between 10am and noon.